craft-coder/Softwareentwicklung-2021/README.md

 1. Create a Pull-Request to get the changes back into the `develop` branch.

 👍 Great, you've just created a Pull-Request.

+## Acknowledgment

+The example content of this repository is based on the *Ray Tracing in One Weekend* article and its code https://raytracing.github.io/.